jvolker/miq-nz-booking-tools/.github/ISSUE_TEMPLATE/bug_report.md

 labels: ''
 assignees: ''
 body:
   - type: checkboxes
     attributes:
       label: Code of Conduct
       description: The Code of Conduct helps create a safe space for everyone.
 We require that everyone agrees to it.
       options:
         - label: I have read the [general Readme](https://github.com/jvolker/miq-nz-booking-tools/#readme) and [MIQ-Booking-Assistance Readme](https://github.com/jvolker/miq-nz-booking-tools/blob/master/MIQ-Booking-Assistance/README.md)
           required: true
         - label: I have searched for other [similar issues](https://github.com/jvolker/miq-nz-booking-tools/issues?q=is%3Aissue) before creating this new one
           required: true
         - label: This is not a [general support or feature request](https://github.com/jvolker/miq-nz-booking-tools/issues/new/choose)
           required: true
   - type: textarea
     attributes:
       label: Operating System
       description: What operating system are you using?
-            placeholder: Example: macOS Big Sur (11.2.3) or Windows 10
+      placeholder: "Example: macOS Big Sur (11.2.3) or Windows 10"
       value: operating system
     validations:
       required: true
 ---

 **Describe the bug**